CodePushGo/website/src/content/blog/en/capacitor-native-bridge-web-to-android-data-transfer.md

 -   Use progressive loading for datasets
 -   Cache data that's frequently accessed

-> "We rolled out Capgo OTA updates in production for our user base of +5000.
-We're seeing very smooth operation - almost all our users are up to date within minutes of the OTA being deployed to @Capgo." - colenso
+> "We rolled out CodePushGo OTA updates in production for our user base of +5000.
+We're seeing very smooth operation - almost all our users are up to date within minutes of the OTA being deployed to @CodePushGo." - colenso

 ### Error Tracking and Securing Data